|Lena Struwe's Home Page||

 plants, taxonomy, nomenclature, safety of herbals, medicinal

-identification and keys to plants, networking, mentoring of
+keys to plants, mentoring of undergraduate and graduate students

 One of my main research foci is the historical evolution and biodiversity of angiosperms, especially plants from the order Gentianales and its families Apocynaceae (dogbanes and milkweeds), Gelsemiaceae (Carolina jessamine), Gentianaceae (gentians), Loganiaceae (strychnine family), and Rubiaceae (coffee and madder family).
 I am investigating tropical plant diversity, evolution, and biogeography based on phylogenetic reconstructions using anatomical, morphological, and molecular data.
 Much of my recent work has focused on the classification and phylogeny of the families Gentianaceae and Loganiaceae.
 The gentian family is also the focus of my research in the evolution of morphology and New World biogeography.